luisespinozamiranda/invoice-extractor-service/docs/technical-requirements-document.md

 - ❌ Advanced OCR training/customization

 **Stop Conditions:**
-- If OCR accuracy < 70% → Reassess OCR provider/approach
+- If LLM + OCR accuracy < 70% → Reassess extraction approach or providers
 - If processing time > 60 seconds per invoice → Optimize or use async processing
+- If Groq API rate limits become problematic → Consider paid tier or alternative provider
-- If scope expands beyond 6 core features → Create new TRD
+- If scope expands beyond 8 core features → Create new TRD

 ### Breaking Changes
 **Breaking Change**: No (New application, no existing API to break)